 “Preemption” occurs when a higher level of government removes regulatory power from a lower level of government.
 With very narrow exceptions, Congress has not expressly preempted state or local laws regulating firearms and ammunition.
-Most state constitutions generally allocate authority to local governments to regulate in the interests of the public health, safety and welfare.
-At the urging of the gun lobby, however, most states have explicitly removed authority from local governments to regulate guns and ammunition, thereby creating a dangerous exception to the traditional rule of local authority.
+In fact, for most of the nation’s history, local governments generally had the authority to enact their own firearm regulations in the interest of protecting public safety.
+However, in recent years, at the urging of the gun lobby, most states have explicitly removed authority from local governments to regulate guns and ammunition, thereby creating a dangerous exception to the traditional rule of local authority.

 Summary of Federal Law